clabitan/picoscopeAnalysis/README.md

 ### picoscopeAnalysis_TGraph.cxx

 This program does the same as picoscopeAnalysis.cxx, with the addition of creating a root file containing plots for each event and creating an output file containing the time difference between each event.
+For the output file containing the time difference between each event, times <100ms and >300ms are marked with '!!!'; this is because events are supposed to be 200ms apart.

 This uses frame\_\*.csv files.